gambalab/scRNAseq_chapter/pipelines/gf_icf_pipe.md

 ```

 ## 4. Data summarization & Dimensionality Reduction
 Dimensionality reduction aims to condense the complexity of the data into a lower-dimensional space by optimally preserving its key properties.
+Dimensionality reduction methods are essential for clustering, visualization, and summarization of scRNA-seq data.
+PCA is used to summarise a dataset throughout the top N principal components.
+The number of PCA to use is usually determined by manually inspecting the elbow plot, in which principal components are plotted as a function of the variability they account for, and the number of PCA to use is determined by the point in which an elbow is observed.

+Here we set the number of PCAs to use equal to 50 that usually more than enough.

 ```R
 # PCA for data summarization